SUMMICRON 35mm F2 with Goggles

 1.Overview

-The SUMMICRON 35mm F2 with goggles is a lens made for the Leica M3, and is equipped with goggles that convert the M3’s 50mm viewfinder to 35mm.
+The Summicron 35mm f/2 with glasses, released in 1958, was a lens made for the Leica M3 and was equipped with glasses that widened the M3’s 50mm viewfinder bezel to 35mm.

-Therefore, when attached to an M-type Leica, the viewfinder display frame is designed to be 50mm, and the 50mm frame is displayed when the lens is attached to M-type Leica bodies from the M3 onwards.
+When attached to an M-series Leica, the viewfinder display bezel was designed to be 50mm, and the 50mm bezel was displayed when the lens was attached to M-series Leica bodies from the M3 onwards.

-The lens hood is the same as the first Summicron, so the hood name: IROOA can be used.
-There is a stopper, so the hood cannot be attached backwards, just like with the Summicron without goggles.
+The lens barrel is the same as that of the original Summicron, so the lens hood, named IROOA, can be used.
+Just like with the Summicron without glasses, there is a stopper on the lens barrel, so the hood cannot be attached backwards.

 with LEICA M10